semeano/moose/README.md

 ## Build

 		$ gulp

 or

 		$ gulp build

 ## Run dev server on localhost

 		$ gulp serve

+You'll need a server running in the back.
+Open a new window and run

+		$ node server/app

 ## Run prod server on localhost